 GoodData | Experience SaaS Business Intelligence The year in big data and data science Big data and data science have both been with us for a while.
 According to McKinsey & Company’s May 2011 report on big data, back in 2009 “nearly all sectors in the U.S. economy had at least an average of 200 terabytes of stored data … per company with more than 1,000 employees.”
 And on the data-science front, Amazon’s John Rauser used his presentation at Strata New York (below) to trace the profession of data scientist all the way back to 18th-century German astronomer Tobias Mayer.
 Of course, novelty and growth are separate things, and in 2011, there were a number of new technologies and companies developed to address big data’s issues of storage, transfer, and analysis.
+Important questions were also raised about how the growing ranks of data scientists should be trained and how data science teams should be constructed.
 With that as a backdrop, below I take a look at three evolving data trends that played an important role over the last year.
-The ubiquity of Hadoop It was a big year for investment for Apache Hadoop-based companies.
-More data, more privacy and security concerns Open data’s inflection point Related:
+The ubiquity of Hadoop Related:

 Speech, Language & Multimedia < Technology Services | Raytheon BBN Technologies For nearly four decades, Raytheon BBN Technologies has been a leader in speech and language technologies.
 Since the early 1970s, Raytheon BBN Technologies has been performing pioneering research in automatic speech recognition.
 Over the years, Raytheon BBN Technologies has had many firsts, including the first demonstration, in the early 1990s, of real-time, large-vocabulary, speaker-independent continuous speech recognition on commercial, off-the-shelf hardware.
 Raytheon BBN's Byblos, our primary speech recognition system, is an automatically trainable system that utilizes probabilistic hidden Markov models, and it continues to represent the state of the art in large-vocabulary, speaker-independent speech recognition.
 The Byblos engine forms the core of our application suite that includes Audio Indexer and Audio Monitoring System.
 Our natural language processing technologies can locate, identify, and organize information from a variety of sources and in multiple languages.

 DataGravity | Changing the game in data storage What is big data?
 Big data is data that exceeds the processing capacity of conventional database systems.
 The data is too big, moves too fast, or doesn’t fit the strictures of your database architectures.
 To gain value from this data, you must choose an alternative way to process it.
 The hot IT buzzword of 2012, big data has become viable as cost-effective approaches have emerged to tame the volume, velocity and variability of massive data.
+Within this data lie valuable patterns and information, previously hidden because of the amount of work required to extract them.
 The value of big data to an organization falls into two categories: analytical use, and enabling new products.
 The past decade’s successful web startups are prime examples of big data used as an enabler of new products and services.
 The emergence of big data into the enterprise brings with it a necessary counterpart: agility.
 What does big data look like?
-As a catch-all term, “big data” can be pretty nebulous, in the same way that the term “cloud” covers diverse technologies.
 Volume This volume presents the most immediate challenge to conventional IT structures.
-Variety

 Flume Platform as a Service | Pivotal Cloud Foundry | Pivotal What is the Buildpack Architecture in Pivotal Cloud Foundry?
 Pivotal CF uses a flexible approach called buildpacks to dynamically assemble and configure a complete runtime environment for executing a particular type of applications.
 Since buildpacks are extensible to most modern runtimes and frameworks, applications written in nearly any language can be deployed to Pivotal Cloud Foundry.
 Developers benefit from an “it just works” experience as the platform applies the appropriate buildpack to detect, download and configure the language, framework, container and libraries for the application.
 Pivotal Cloud Foundry provided buildpacks for Java, Ruby, Node, PHP, Python and golang are part of a broad buildpack provider ecosystem that ensures constant updates and maintenance for virtually any language.
 Containerization Combining the power of virtualization with efficient container scheduling, Pivotal Cloud Foundry delivers a higher server density than traditional environments.
 Monitoring Logging